AbstractSDK/abstract/framework/docs/src/ibc/module-ibc.md

 ### Sending a message

 In order to send a message, a module needs to interact with the `ibc-client` module.
 You can use the <a href="https://docs.rs/abstract-sdk/latest/abstract_sdk/struct.IbcClient.html" target="_blank">`IbcClient` API</a> to interact with the ibc-client.
-The show below shows how the ping-pong app sends a message to an instance of itself on another chain.
+The example below shows how the ping-pong app sends a message to an instance of itself on another chain.

 ```rust
 {{#include ../../../../modules/contracts/apps/ping-pong/src/handlers/execute.rs:ibc_client}}